oleh-yablunovskyi/comments-spa-test/README.md

 - React for the frontend
 - Express.js for the backend
 - PostgreSQL for the database
+- WebSockets for real-time updates
 - Multer for handling file uploads
 - Sharp for resizing uploaded images on server
-- Google reCAPTCHA for form validation
+- Express-validator for data validation on server
+- ReactQuill for text editor
-- WebSockets for real-time updates
+- Sanitize-html for sanitization of form message
 - React Router for routing and sorting options
+- Google reCAPTCHA